A no-cost refinance mortgage is a loan transaction in which the lender pays all the refinance costs.

 Doing a no-cost refinance is a great way to save on costs in the short-run, especially if you’re stretching to buy a new home or need liquidity for other things.
 But over the long-run, a no-cost refinance might cost you much more.

 Refinance costs includes: processing and underwriting fees, the appraisal fee, loan origination fees, title and escrow fees, notary fees, and courier fees.
+Some refinance fees can be negotiated.

 The average refinance or new mortgage origination cost is between $3,500 – $5,000.
 As a result, many borrowers might not be so included to refinance or take out a new loan, despite a low rate environment.